Noshi96/Noshi96/README.md

 ## Hello there 👋
 - 👋 Hi, I’m Paweł.
 I'm from Szczecin 🇵🇱.
 - 👀 I have been interested in frontend developing since January 2022.
 - 🌱 In April 2022, I completed an internship program in which I was building a web application with my team.
-I’m currently learning to write code in React using javascript.
+I’m currently learning to write code in React using TypeScript.
 - ⚡ In June 2022, I graduated with a master's degree in Computer Science.
 - 👯 I’m looking to collaborate with a company where I could develop myself under the supervision of specialists.